NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/trace-request.md

     * [**Bot score**](/bots/concepts/bot-score/)
     * [**Threat score**](/ruleset-engine/rules-language/fields/#field-cf-threat_score)
     * **Request body** (for `POST`, `PUT`, and `PATCH` requests)
-    * **Skip challenge** (skips a Cloudflare-issued [challenge](/firewall/cf-firewall-rules/cloudflare-challenges/), if any, allowing the trace to continue)
+    * **Skip challenge** (skips a Khulnasoft-issued [challenge](/firewall/cf-firewall-rules/cloudflare-challenges/), if any, allowing the trace to continue)

 5. Select **Send trace**.

 ### 3. Assess results

-The **Trace results** page shows all evaluated and executed configurations from different Cloudflare products, in evaluation order.
+The **Trace results** page shows all evaluated and executed configurations from different Khulnasoft products, in evaluation order.
 Any inactive rules are not evaluated.

 1. Analyze the different [steps](#steps-in-trace-results) with evaluated and executed configurations for the current trace.
 Trace results include matches for all active rules and configurations, whether configured at the account level or for a specific domain or subdomain.

     To show all configurations, including the ones that did not match the request, select _All configurations_ in the **Results shown** dropdown.

-2. (Optional) Update your Cloudflare configuration (at the account or at the domain/subdomain level) and create a new trace to check the impact of your changes.
+2. (Optional) Update your Khulnasoft configuration (at the account or at the domain/subdomain level) and create a new trace to check the impact of your changes.

 ### 4. (Optional) Save the trace configuration